neclimdul/marketo-rest/docs/Lead/Api/StaticListsApi.md

     new GuzzleHttp\Client()
 );
 $list_id = 56; // int | Id of the static list to retrieve records from
-$fields = array("fields_example"); // string[] | Comma-separated list of lead fields to return for each record.
+$fields = array('fields_example'); // string[] | Comma-separated list of lead fields to return for each record.
 If unset will return email, updatedAt, createdAt, lastName, firstName and id
 $batch_size = 56; // int | The batch size to return.
 The max and default value is 300.
-$next_page_token = "next_page_token_example"; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
+$next_page_token = 'next_page_token_example'; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
 See Paging Tokens for more info.

 try {
     $result = $apiInstance->getLeadsByListIdUsingGET($list_id, $fields, $batch_size, $next_page_token);